 Select key process owners and staff involved in the process to participate based on the objectives and scope of the RCSA exercise.
 It may also be desirable to include other key stakeholders in the workshop, such as key customers and suppliers to the business unit or process.
-The participants and the appropriate management levels must understand the RCSA process and recognize, and be committed to, the potential benefits and value of the process.
+The participants and the appropriate management levels must understand the RCSA process.
+They must recognize, and be committed to, the potential benefits and value of the process.

 Identify risk and assess risks identified against key business objectives

 Each business line has to identify the operational risks arising from its products and activities.
-These risks can be identified from various sources including audit reports, actual loss experience and regulatory reviews.
-Once the risks are identified, they need to be assessed regarding their degree whether they are high, medium or low risk.
+Identify these risks from various sources including audit reports, actual loss experience and regulatory reviews.
+Once the risks are identified, assess them by their degree: high, medium or low risk.

 Identify controls for each identified risk

-Each business line will then analyze their present processes for identifying the controls and document overall control environment.
-For each risk identified above, controls need to be identified that are in place to mitigate that risk.
-The attributes for the controls are to be documented.
+Each business line will then analyze their present processes for identifying the controls and document the overall control environment.
+For each risk identified above, identify controls that are in place to mitigate that risk.
+Document the attributes for the controls.

-Once the controls are identified, an assessment has to be carried out and analyzed, to see whether the controls are working as intended.
-Self rating is designed to bring together all of the findings of the review and to provide senior management with concise feedback regarding the overall quality and status of the controls.
-The overall quality of the control environment for each business line must be rated as satisfactory, needs improvement or unsatisfactory.
+Once identified, assess whether the controls are working according to their original intention.
+The design of self rating is to bring together all of the findings of the review and to provide senior management with concise feedback regarding the overall quality and status of the controls.
+Rate the overall quality of the control environment for each business line as satisfactory, needs improvement or unsatisfactory.

-Assess the remaining levels of risk after existing controls are applied.
+After applying existing controls, assess the remaining levels of risk.
 The process must also identify appropriate risk owners who have responsibility for managing specific risks.
-The risk owners are responsible and accountable for determining whether the level of residual risk is acceptable, or whether additional risk treatments are required.
+The risk owners are responsible and accountable for determining whether the level of residual risk is acceptable, or whether there is a requirement for additional risk treatments.

 Action in light of control lapses

-Whenever control weaknesses are found to exist, they must be documented and be the subject of appropriate and prompt corrective action.
-Corrective strategies need to be developed and timelines to address the risk where the level of risk is not acceptable need to be set.
+Document control weaknesses that exist and take appropriate and prompt corrective action.
+Corrective strategies need to be developed and timelines to address the risk where the level of risk is not acceptable needs to be set.
 The risk owner has responsibility for the action plans developed.
-Sufficient testing or other procedures must be performed to provide reasonable assurance that controls adequately address risks and are functioning as intended.
+Sufficient testing or other procedures must be performed to provide reasonable assurance that controls adequately address risks and is functioning as intended.
 The important components of the corrective action plan must include: